-The Older Adult Academic Clinical Unit (ACU) provides specialist assessment and treatment for consumers over 65 years of age who experience severe and complex mental health problems, especially those with complications of ageing.
+The Older Adult Mental Health Services provides specialist assessment and treatment for consumers over 65 years of age who experience severe and complex mental health problems, especially those with complications of ageing.
 Community, inpatient and extended treatment services are available according to assessed needs.
 Contemporary evidence-based interventions are delivered either by structured program or care coordination.
-The Older Adult ACU has a strong focus on providing access to a range of evidence-based treatments, facilities, psychological treatments and support programs tailored to individual needs.
+The Older Adult Mental Health Services has a strong focus on providing access to a range of evidence-based treatments, facilities, psychological treatments and support programs tailored to individual needs.

-Typically common conditions treated by the Older Adult ACU include:
+Typically common conditions treated by the Older Adult Mental Health Services include:

 Metro South Addiction and Mental Health Services can be contacted via: